DipeshPoudel/etl_project/README.md

 # ETL Project
+## Introduction

 First create a virtual env

-rename .env_examle to .env and add your credentails
+Rename `.env_examle` to .env and add your credentials in the provided variables.